arno-di-loreto/apihandyman.io/_posts/2021-09-01-surviving-my-first-recorded-live-coding-session-part-5.md

 While training, I can also adapt content to shorten/remove some element because it's too long.

 It was not that easy to do that here.
+Jump back and forth was complicated and modifying the content also.

-## Jumping back and forth to any step
+# Jumping back and forth to any step

-Jumping to any part of the presentation was complicated here in the beginning because when I wanted to practice a specific part I had to re-prepare the OpenAPI file to put it in the state needed for this part.
+Jumping to any part of the presentation was complicated in the beginning because when I wanted to practice a specific part I had to re-prepare the OpenAPI file to put it in the state needed for this part.
 If I wanted to go "1 or 2 slides" back I had to carefully remember what to remove in my OpenAPI file.

 At first I thought using branches or tagged commits, but based on a previous experience (for my JQ and OpenAPI series) I knew this was not going to work here.